jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 The [LIFE Collegium](https://students.ubc.ca/new-to-ubc/ubc-collegia-home-away-home-first-year-commuter) is open from Monday to Friday, 08:00 to 19:00.
 We break each day into 22 half-hour slots.
 For each day, the first shift (08:00) is the opening shift and the last or 22nd shift (18:30) is the closing shift.

-There are eight "Collegia Advisors" (CAs) who are employed to supervise and work at LIFE.
+There are eight "Collegia Advisors" (CAs) who are employed to supervise and work at LIFE Collegium.
 One CA is designated as the "Senior CA" and has special scheduling considerations different from the other seven ("CA" will henceforth refer to the seven "regular" CAs and the "Senior CA" will explicitly be referred to as such).

 ### Regular CAs